U.S. regulator alleges India drugmaker Dr. Reddy's breached packaging rules

 In a U.S. stock exchange filing this week, Dr Reddy's said the CPSC planned to seek civil penalties against the company for allegedly violating rules intended to prevent children from ingesting harmful substances.

-The company said any unfavorable outcome could result in "significant liabilities" and added that it disagreed with the allegations.
+The company said any unfavourable outcome could result in "significant liabilities" and added that it disagreed with the allegations.
 (1.usa.gov/YClzdv)